thefoxandtheforest/thefoxandtheforest.github.io/_posts/2015-01-04-first-post.md

 What you'll need: Python 3 and Jupyter Notebooks installed

 ### Inquiry
-I've heard news outlets repeat about a large increase in visitors to national parks over the last few years.
-I'm curious to see if this is the case for all the parks or just the largest ones.
+A theme that I hear often on the news and in passing is that our national parks are getting overcrowded.
+I'm curious to see how that intuition measures up to the available stistics.

+### Deliverable

+The deliverable for my analysis is going to be a data visualization, but which one?
+I consulted the [Data Viz Project](https://datavizproject.com/) to determine what visualization to use as the deliverable for this analysis.

+After some perusing, I decided on a [Bubble Map](https://datavizproject.com/data-type/bubble-map-chart/#).
+As noted by DVP, "A Bubble Map Chart is simply a combination of a bubble chart data visualization and a map.
+It is used to visualize location and proportion in a simple way."

+This will be helpful for visualizing where national parks are located and their size (number of visitors) relative to each other in a specific year, but it alone won't get at the question of how parks' visitation stats have changed over time.
+To do so, a slider component will be added to see stats over a designated time period.

 ### National Park Service IRMA Portal
 The data will be pulled from the National Park Service ("NPS").
-NPS provides visitor use statistics via their IRMA Portal.
+NPS provides visitor use statistics via their [IRMA Portal](https://irma.nps.gov/Stats/Reports/National).

 We'll be using the 'Recreation Visits' as our measure.
 According to the NPS data dictionary, a Recreation Visit is defined as follows:

 * RECREATION VISIT - The entry of a person onto lands or waters administered by the NPS except as defined above for non-reportable and non-recreation visits. *

-A tutorial in web scraping will be presented in a future post, but for the time being you can either download the data from the portal directly or head over to my Github profile for the years we'll be reporting below.
+A tutorial in web scraping will be presented in a future post, but for the time being you can either download the data from the portal directly or head over to my Github profile for the years we'll be reporting on below.

-First we'll import the previously mentioned libraries, pandas and plotly, along with random and numpy.
+### Notebook Walkthrough
+This analysis will be done using Python and Jupyter Notebooks.

+First, we'll import the libraries needed for our analysis.
+The data prep will be done mainly using pandas and numpy.
+The visualization will be done using the open source graphing library Plotly.
+Plotly's Python library supports [Bubble Maps](https://plot.ly/python/bubble-maps/) and [Sliders](https://plot.ly/python/sliders/).

 ```python
 import random